-Your Arts & Sciences study abroad advisor and the Cornell Abroad office work in partnership to help you choose the program that best meets your academic goals.
+Your Arts & Sciences study abroad advisor and the Office of Global Learning work in partnership to help you choose the program that best meets your academic goals.
 Begin planning early to provide yourself with the widest range of options.

 GPA of 3.0